-The Company has had limited operations to date and its activities have consisted primarily of raising capital and conducting research and development.
-Accordingly, the Company is considered to be in the development stage at June 30, 2011.
+The Company's operations to date have consisted primarily of raising capital and conducting research and development.
+Accordingly, the Company is considered to be in the development stage at March 31, 2012.
 The Company's fiscal year ends on December 31.

 The Company has operated at a loss since its inception in 2003 and has minimal revenues.
 The Company anticipates that losses will continue for the foreseeable future.
-At June 30, 2011, the Company's accumulated deficit was approximately \$173.5 million.
-The Company currently believes that it has sufficient capital to fund development and commercialization activities into early 2013.
-The Company's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing or achieve profitable operations, as to which no assurances can be given.
+At March 31, 2012, the Company's accumulated deficit was approximately \$212.1 million.
+The Company currently believes that it has sufficient capital to fund development and commercialization activities into the second half of 2013.
+The Company's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing or to achieve profitable operations, as to which no assurances can be given.
 Cash requirements may vary materially from those now planned because of changes in the Company's focus and direction of its research and development programs, competitive and technical advances, patent developments, regulatory changes or other developments.
 Additional financing will be required to continue operations after the Company exhausts its current cash resources and to continue its long-term plans for clinical trials and new product development.
 There can be no assurance that any such financing can be realized by the Company, or if realized, what the terms thereof may be, or that any amount that the Company is able to raise will be adequate to support the Company's working capital requirements until it achieves profitable operations.